 Pension

 Pensionable salary (i.e. before the reduction required to purchase additional holiday leave) is used for pension calculation purposes.
-Neither pensionable salary nor the length of service used to calculate your pension is affected by the additional holiday leave scheme.
+The additional holiday leave scheme affects neither pensionable salary nor the length of service used to calculate your pension.

-In order to maintain their full pension record, staff should continue to pay their normal contributions through the payroll system, whether or not they purchase additional holiday leave.
-The College will likewise continue to maintain the employer’s contribution in full.
+To maintain their full pension record, staff should continue to pay their normal contributions through the payroll system, whether or not they purchase additional holiday leave.
+The university will likewise continue to maintain the employer's contribution in full.

 Any queries should be raised with the Pensions Office (pensions@imperial.ac.uk or phone 020 7594 5539).